Niels Christian Hansen

 Niels Christian Hansen (16 December 1834, Næstved – 25 October 1922, Frederiksberg) was a Danish portrait and genre painter; brother of the pioneering photographer Georg Emil Hansen.

 Early life and education

 He was the son of Carl Christian Hansen, a pastry chef who became an amateur daguerrotypist.

-In 1851, he began to study painting at the Royal Danish Academy of Fine Arts, where he was awarded silver medals in 1956 and 1857.
+In 1851, Hansen began to study painting at the Royal Danish Academy of Fine Arts, where he was awarded silver medals in 1956 and 1857.
 By the time he graduated, his father had opened a small photographic studio (1854), with the help of older brother Georg, but he decided to continue pursuing a career as a painter.

 During the 1860s, he made numerous study trips to France and England.
 In 1865, he was awarded the Neuhausenske Prize for a scene depicting Lieutenant Johan Anker and his heroic actions during the Battle of Dybbøl.